dorcasndungu/pata_id/README.md

-Pata ID
+## Pata ID

-This is a website that should connect people who have lost their national ids with the location of the misplaced ids.
+This should be a website that should connect people who have lost their national ids with the location of the misplaced ids.

 ## Available Scripts